ENG498-JCDD/Team4/src/processing/processing-SQ3.md

 ```

-**Combine the rent and wage data to finish data processing, and to download it as a CSV**:
+### 5. Combine the rent and wage data to finish data processing, and to download it as a CSV:

 ```js
 const combinedData = []